Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     exit immediately after running the last command since he thinks that he has gone over all the processes and will exit without worrying about those jobs running in the background.

-14. Build the docker image,
+15. Build the docker image,

     ```powershell
     docker image build -t flask_addie .
     ```

+    > Again, the `flask_addie` here refers to the image to be created via the image building.
+Same as the comments above, if a local image of the same name already exists, the existing image will be renamed to `<none>`, with the new `flask_addie` staying the latest.

-15. Fire up the container,
+16. Fire up the container,

     ```powershell
     docker run -p 5000:5000 -d flask_addie
     ```

-16. The Flask server should be now accessible from the host machine, at `localhost:5000`.
+17. The Flask server should be now accessible from the host machine, at `localhost:5000`.

-17. Push the local docker image to the Docker Hub,
+18. Push the local docker image to the Docker Hub,

     ```
     docker login --username=apw247